 The Exchange, Somerset House, West Service Yard, Goods Entrance, Victoria Embankment, London, WC2R 1LA

-After 12 years' experience working in the city and in-house as a commercial solicitor and Director of Human Resources, Caroline moved through education and fundraising into curating.
-First gaining a Master's in Modern and Contemporary Art from Christie's Education, she went on to complete an MA in Curating Contemporary Art at the Royal College of Art, London.
+After 12 years working in the City as a commercial solicitor and then Director of Human Resources, Caroline moved from education and fundraising and into curating.
+First gaining a Master's in Modern & Contemporary Art from Christie's Education, she went on to complete an MA in Curating Contemporary Art at the Royal College of Art, London.

 Caroline's curatorial practice explores the role of contemporary art in the public realm, with a desire to enrich our urban environment and build community engagement.
 Working closely with architects, ecologists and other cross-disciplinary professionals, she interrogates how art outside of the gallery can create a space of encounter.

 As a firm believer in art’s power to unite in challenging times, many of Caroline’s projects have a social cause at their centre.
 With experience working on arts and culture projects with charities and social enterprises, Caroline is passionate about how contemporary art and sculpture can engage and benefit a wider community.

 As an extension of this, Caroline spends a lot of her time nurturing and mentoring emerging artists.
 She seeks to mediate the work of emerging artists to a non-art audience, crafting experiences that can be shared and enjoyed.

 Currently, Caroline works within the vibrant creative arts hub of Somerset House Studios in London.